 Because the health and safety of our community, staff, and volunteers are extremely important to us, COMPASS will continue to serve community residents through our online portal at www.compass614.com (click the button below to connect).
 You may also leave us voicemail at 614-463-9612.
 Walk-in appointments are suspended until further notice.

-Broad Street Achievement – The afterschool program is cancelled for the time being.
-Francine Marchelle is providing on-line support to our students and families.
+Broad Street Achievement – The afterschool program has moved online in order to support our students and families.

 Third Thursday Legal Clinic – Cancelled.